Contents

 By having different requisition types, the system allows you to have a different process for each requisition type.

-Purchase request approvals are the key to controlling cost.
+Purchase request approvals are the key to controlling costs without struggling with approval chains.

 With the approval workflows, you can route a purchase request to different stakeholders for approval.